Olufunsho-Bolutife/Solutions-Architect-Labs/Week 6/LAB 1/README.md

-# Next, we want to craete a new alarm for a different metric
+>## Next, we want to create a new alarm for a different metric

-1. Create a CPU usage alarm based on a static threshold that sends an email
+### Create a CPU usage alarm based on a static threshold that sends an email

 in this part, we want to create an alarm with in which the metric to be watched is CPU Usage/utilization.
 We will set a threshold and configure te alarm to send email notofication when the threshold is breached